A Comprehensive Guide to Local Business SEO in 2025

 local map seo

 Putting energy into ranking on these 3-Packs is very worthwhile.
-To do so, we’ll need to make sure you have a Google My Business (GMB) – more on that in the next section.
+To do so, we’ll need to make sure you have an optimized Google Business Profile(GBP) – more on that in the next sect

 Before We Get Started